Heat flow of harmonic maps into CAT($0$)-spaces: Introduction

+Against this background, the novelty of Theorem \ref{th:main_intro_0} is twofold.
+On one hand we construct the unique suitable solution via a different approximation scheme {of elliptic variational nature} which is a novelty in the harmonic maps framework.
+This approximation scheme reveals to be { simple and} flexible enough to address the metric space setting. {In particular, the class of admissible domain manifolds can include Riemannian polyhedral manifolds and sub Riemannian manifolds such as Carnot groups, while the target spaces may be taken to be geodesic convex subsets of CAT($\kappa$)-metric space, for positive $\kappa$.} On the other hand, this flexibility allows to prove the $C^\alpha$ regularity in space and time for the suitable weak solution.} Motivated by the regularity theory of Eells-Sampson \cite{eells-sampson} valid for smooth targets with non positive sectional curvature, one expects that $u$ might reach the higher regularity possible with non smooth targets, namely is Lipschitz continuous in $x$-variable.
+We will confirm this { for all CAT(0)-spaces $(X,d)$ at least when $(M,g)=(\R^n, dx^2)$}.
 First, we observe that since $u_\eps$ minimizes the WED functional $\mathcal{I}_\eps$, we can use the contraction map $R_{\lambda, Q}:X\to X$ to perform outer variations of $u_\eps$ on $X$ to achieve a perturbed {\it sub-harmonicity} of $d^2(u_\eps, Q)$ for the operator $\mathcal{L}_\eps=\eps \partial^2_t+\Delta-\partial_t$; while performing the domain (or inner) variations of $u_\eps$ on $(M,g)$ yields a perturbed version of stationarity identity.
-Based on these observations, we introduce a parabolic version of Almgren's frequency function \cite{Almgren}, analogous to that introduced by Poon \cite{Poon} on the unique continuation property of parabolic equations, and establish its monotonicity property. \begin{remark} As it will be clear in subsequent sections, Almgren-Poon monotonicity formula for the frequency function relies on the NPC condition of $(X,d)$.
+Based on these observations, we introduce a parabolic version of Almgren's frequency function \cite{Almgren}, analogous to that introduced by Poon \cite{Poon} for studying the unique continuation property of parabolic equations, and establish its monotonicity property. \begin{remark} As it will be clear in subsequent sections, Almgren-Poon monotonicity formula for the frequency function relies on the NPC condition of $(X,d)$.
 On the other hand, we can derive by means of domain variations a useful Struwe monotonicity formula (i.e. monotonicity of renormalized energy of parabolic type), for {\sl any} target metric space $(X,d)$ (in particular CAT$(k)$ spaces for $k>0$ or smooth manifolds with positive curvature).
-This may lead to an alternative, WED-approach to establish the partial regularity of {\it stationary} weak solutions of heat flow of harmonic maps.
+This may lead to an alternative, WED-approach to establish both existence and partial regularity of {\it stationary} weak solutions of heat flow of harmonic maps { into smooth Riemannian manifolds}.
 We plan to address this problem in a future work. \end{remark}

-Due to technical reasons, we will only focus on $(M, g)=(\R^n, dx^2)$, the Euclidean space $\R^n$, for the next Theorem.
+Because of technical reasons, we will only focus on $(M, g)=(\R^n, dx^2)$, the Euclidean space $\R^n$, for the next Theorem.
 From Theorem \ref{th:main_intro_0}, there exists a nonnegative Radon measure $\nu=\nu_t \d t$ on $\R^{n+1}_+$ such that

 as convergence of Radon measures on $\R^{n+1}_+$, where $e_\eps(u_\eps)=\eps |\partial_t u_\eps|^2+|\nabla u_\eps|^2$.

 For $z_0=(x_0, t_0)\in\R^n\times (0,\infty)$, let $G_{z_0}$ be the backward heat kernel on $\R^n$ with center $z_0$, given by